Text and Academic Authors Association

 Substance abuse during pregnancy

-Language and cognition disorders
+Language and speech disorders

 Environmental Risk Factors